#408: Hatch: A Modern Python Workflow Transcript

 48:50 Let's just imagine that it does good stuff.

-48:52 I haven't even written any code for it, but it depends upon requests, so that's a start.
+48:51 I haven't even written any code for it, but it depends upon requests.

-48:56 So the next step going kind of forking on the various possible definitions of what packaging is a next step for this thing might be I want to put it on to PyPI or create a wheel I can share.
+49:01 A next step for this thing might be, I want to put it onto PyPI or create a wheel I can share.

 49:08 Yeah.

-49:12 So you would do Hatch build and that would build Metafault, both the source distribution and the wheel.
+49:12 So you would do hatch build and that would build Metafault, both the source distribution

 49:19 Okay.